 1802.
 Property qualifications for voting in local and State elections removed by constitutional amendment, granting suffrage to adult white males (Chapter 90, Acts of 1801, ratified 1802).

 1802.
-Daniel Coker ministered to black Methodists, Baltimore.
+Rev. Daniel Coker (1780-1846), who had been born into slavery as Isaac Wright and later escaped, ministered to black Methodists, Baltimore.

 1803-1806.
 Robert Bowie (Democratic-Republican), governor.